hbrulin/transcendance/README.md

 - when it finds the route, it maps it to the method in controller and calls it
 - from there, it finds the associated view page and displays https://betterexplained.com/articles/intermediate-rails-understanding-models-views-and-controllers/

+#Configure pg_admin
+- log_in with env variables defined in docker-compose for pg_admin
+- add a server : choose name and go to connection tab
+- Host_name/address : use the name of container pgsql : db (host value in database.yml)
+- port : 5432 (see with docker ps of configure it with env variable in database.yml)
+- Maintenance databse : name of the database - could be set in env variable of database.yml, but here it is postgres (use \list in pqsgl console to list databses)
+- username and password configured for pgsql database in database.yml
+- aller dans la db transcendance developpement, schemas, puis tables

+#see databases
+- open to psql console : docker-compose run db psql -h db -U postgres
+- \list